-4.1.22 Main Chassis, Paper Feed Motor, and Speaker
+4.1.23 Main Chassis, Paper Feed Motor, and Speaker

-- (1) If the rear support plate has not been removed from the right rear corner of the main chassis in Section 4.1.13, take it off by removing two screws. - (2) If the RH support plate has not been removed from the right side of the main chassis in Section 4.1.14, take it off by removing three screws. - (3) Remove five screws "e" from the main chassis. - (4) Lift the main chassis up and out of the lower cover.
+- (1) If the rear support plate has not been removed from the right rear corner of the main chassis in Section 4.1.14, take it off by removing two screws. - (2) If the RH support plate has not been removed from the right side of the main chassis in Section 4.1.15, take it off by removing three screws. - (3) Remove five screws "e" from the main chassis. - (4) Lift the main chassis up and out of the lower cover.

-NOTE: Place the main chassis on a flat plane.
+NOTE: Put the main chassis on a flat plane.
 Do not press the main chassis or apply load to it.
-The main chassis may be easily warped or distorted so that the print quality could deteriorate.
+It may be easily warped or distorted so that the print quality could deteriorate.